Working capital requirement (WCR): definition, calculation and management

 Another approach is more useful for cash flow forecasting.
 This is the case when the SMB is looking to expand, or is already experiencing a phase of steady sales growth.
 In these cases, it’s better to reduce the WCR to a number of days' sales.
 This is the concept of normative WCR, which involves breaking down the calculation for inventories, accounts receivable and operating liabilities.

 In this way, the SMB is able to project the future level of WCR in euros/pounds/dollars as a function of its sales targets per season or per year.
-This is an excellent way of looking ahead before seeking financing, and a key to effective cash management.
+This is an excellent way of looking ahead before seeking working capital financing, and a key to effective cash management.

 3.3 - C-WCR = net cash flow